ucsb-cs16/w19/_lab/lab01.md

 <b>min2.cpp</b>

-This program takes two command line arguments, and converts them to integers.
+This program takes two command-line arguments, and converts them to integers.
 It then calls a function, `smallest_of_two`, that returns the smallest of the two numbers (or the value they share in case of a tie.)
 It then prints out the result of that function call.

 <b>min3v1.cpp</b>

-This is the first of two versions of a program that takes min2.cpp one step further, finding the smallest value from among three numbers.
+This is the first of two versions of a program that takes **min2.cpp** one step further, finding the smallest value from among three numbers.
 Again, if there is a tie, it prints the tie value.
 Look at the nested if/else statements and see if you can make sense of the logic.
 Seek help if you don't.

 <b>min3v2.cpp</b>

-This program does EXACTLY the same thing as min3v1.cpp, but does it with much cleaner, simpler code.
+This program does EXACTLY the same thing as **min3v1.cpp**, but does it with much cleaner, simpler code.
 Notice how we REUSE the `smallest_of_two` function to build up a `smallest_of_three` function.

 Your job in this step is to test min2, min3v1 and min3v2 with many different values and convince yourself that they work properly.